 Joseph Cammarata, a lawyer for the three accusers, said his clients disagree with that position.

-"We believe that the law provides that when you make a public statement about an individual, it must be truthful," he said.
-"We look forward to an opportunity to have the truth tried by a jury who can ultimately determine which of the parties was being truthful."
+“We believe that the law provides that when you make a public statement about an individual, it must be truthful,” he said.

 Cosby, who starred as Dr. Cliff Huxtable on the beloved sitcom “The Cosby Show” from 1984 to 1992, hasn’t been charged with any crime.
 At least 15 women have stepped forward in recent years to level various assault accusations.